SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 # Audit Exporter Tool
 Allows you to export audit data from iAuditor and save them anywhere on your computer.
 Supported export formats: PDF, MS WORD (docx), JSON, and CSV.
-Media and Web Report Link exporting is also supported.
+Media, Web Report Link, and Actions exporting is also supported.

 ## Installation
 ```